FH-Cloud-Computing/website/docs/lectures/2-iaas/index.md

 file systems are either much slower than block-level access (e.g.
 [NFS](https://en.wikipedia.org/wiki/Network_File_System)) or require a great deal more CPU and RAM to keep track of the changes across the network (e.g. [CephFS](https://docs.ceph.com/docs/master/cephfs/)).

+{{ quiz("Which of the following is provided by network filesystems?", [
+    answer("Fault-tolerance in the face of a machine failure.", true), answer("High IO performance.", false),
+    answer("The ability to move the data volume to a different machine.", true), answer("The ability to access the data volume from several machines at once.", true), answer("Data consistency.", true),
+]) }}

 ### Object storage